Squire-J/Showcase/README.md

 # Showcase
 A showcase of various projects by Jon Squire

-The conents of this Github is to showcase several projects that I am either proud of, or am working on.
+The contents of this GitHub is to showcase several projects that I am either proud of, or am working on.
 Descriptions can be found in their respective README files

 Some projects were produced for school and therefor have requirements that prevent compilation.